 They might say ‘actually, I’ve got a leaf to help you out with that…” – Kathryn

-“One of my favourite prints from December is Mark Making Sprig”
+“One of my favourite prints is Mark Making Sprig”

 “We’re really passionate about colour.”

-We spend a lot of time getting beautiful colour combinations for each month.
+We spend a lot of time creating beautiful colour combinations.
 We will be specifically thinking of a print that will look fantastic on a top, scarf or a Larissa Shirt.
 Quite often, in the summer, we think ‘oh, that would be amazing on a real ‘50s fit-and-flare shape or a long, slim tunic’.